Final flight for last US passenger airline 747

 Marana, Ariz.
 (CNN) — For the first time in 48 years, you can't buy a ticket on a US airline to fly on a Boeing 747.

-On Wednesday, Delta Air Lines flight 9771 touched down in Marana, Arizona, an arid boneyard for stored and cannibalized jetliners.
-A three hour and 33 minute journey from Atlanta.
+On Wednesday, Delta Air Lines Flight 9771 touched down in Marana, Arizona, an arid boneyard for stored and cannibalized jetliners.
+A three-hour-and-33-minute journey from Atlanta.

-The last of the airline's 16 jumbo Boeing 747-400s flew to a desert retirement, ending operations by US passenger airlines.
+The last of the airline's 16 jumbo Boeing 747-400s flew to a desert retirement, ending operations by passenger airlines in the United States.

 Both Delta and United Airlines have been saying goodbye to the jumbo for months.
 A final domestic revenue flight, a last international trip, a final charter.
 Those last trips became more of a farewell tour than a formal end.